vish18maske/CLIAtm/README.md

 * Create new user

 ```
-atm add or add a
+atm add or atm a
 input name,username,password
 ```